DEA Red Ribbon Week Patch Program

 - Each Scout/Troop or unit must coordinate a Red Ribbon Week activity within your local community or school.

 - Each Scout must attend a drug prevention education session.

 - Each Scout must take the DEA Drug Free Pledge.

-- The Scout leader must complete and submit the online “Activity Report” upon completion of program requirements.
+- The Scout leader must complete and submit the online “Activity Report” upon completion of all program requirements.